brijeshguptakol/RateLimitedAPI/README.md

           Else
         Else
           Create a new history
-3.Set the history in ApiCallHistories
+3. Set the history in ApiCallHistories
-4.Return isAllowed.
+4. Return isAllowed.

 This whole logic is executed within a lock, to make this logic thread safe.